casualuser/compound-angular/README.md

 (Dev layer: Browser and presentation tier (Bower, Angular, PhantomJS))

-_While these two projects will coexist in the same root project directory the Angular app will be in 'aapp/' and Compound in 'app/' to keep their code and assets seperated since they're similarly structured.
+_While these two projects will coexist in the same root project directory the Angular app will be in 'aapp/' and Compound in 'capp/' to keep their code & assets seperate since they're similarly structured.
-As testing goes on with Coangular we may end up merging it into a single application directory but for now we're making them seperate to be safe._
+As testing goes on with Coangular we may end up merging it into a single application directory but for now we're making them that way to be safe._

+_By default Coangular will use a Redis store you must perhaps install manually as a prerequiste.
+It'll come pre-configured for local-only, no pw, DB:2._

 ## Deploying and Testing